apache/logging-log4j2/BUILDING.md

     ./mvnw verify

 `verify` goal runs validation and test steps next to building (i.e., compiling) the sources.
-To speed up the build, you can skip verification and try increasing the concurrency:
+To speed up the build, you can skip verification:

-    ./mvwn -DskipTests -T8C package
+    ./mvwn -DskipTests package

 If you want to install generated artifacts to your local Maven repository, replace above `verify` and/or `package` goals with `install`.